ELAV-like protein 1

 ELAV-like protein 1 or HuR (human antigen R) is a protein that in humans is encoded by the ELAVL1 gene.

 The protein encoded by this gene is a member of the ELAVL protein family.
-This encoded protein contains 3 RNA-binding domains and binds cis-acting AU-rich elements.
+This encoded protein contains 3 RNA-binding domains and binds cis-acting AU-rich elements in 3' untranslated regions.
 One of its best-known functions is to stabilize mRNAs in order to regulate gene expression.
+Various post-translational modifications of HuR influence its subcellular localization and stability of binding to mRNAs.